LinguaLift: A Personalized, Textbook-Style Way To Learn A Language

 LinguaLift tries to make your language learning journey more immersive, customized, and rewarding by completely personalizing it for you.
 LinguaLift provides some tools to help you achieve fluency in your target language, but not all of them.
 To make up for this, LinguaLift creates a customized study plan that includes other tools and resources you can use to fill in the gaps.

-I really like this approach because you’re in control of your own learning.
+This approach puts you in control of your own learning.
 If you want to learn the language for a specific reason, LinguaLift helps you find ways to do that.
-Even though the actual LinguaLift materials are somewhat basic compared to other language apps, it’s clear that LinguaLift has a genuine desire to help its users learn their target languages.
+Even though the actual LinguaLift material is somewhat basic compared to other language apps, it’s clear that LinguaLift has a genuine desire to help its users learn their target language.

 Language Learning Secrets eBook